 To protect the bottle and nature: a symbol of contemporary luxury

-The new "dress" of the champagne should stand for balance, guarantee the integrity of the bottle and the exclusive taste.
+The new "dress" of the champagne should stand for balance as well as guarantee the integrity of the bottle and the exclusive taste.
 Not only does this protect the high-end product, but also the environment.
 Since the "second skin" replaces conventional gift packaging, it promotes the idea of a circular economy, minimizes waste and effortlessly shows how luxurious sustainability can be.

 Copyright by Ruinart

-In this way, Maison Ruinart proves that values in the today's definition of luxury are of high relevance.
+In this way, Maison Ruinart proves that values are of high relevance in today's definition of luxury.
 That environmental protection does not exclude luxury, but can be redefined and become a quality feature.
-The "Second Skin" cover stands for responsible and contemporary luxury and positions Ruinart as a pioneer and role model for positive change in the high-end segment.
+The "second skin" cover stands for responsible and contemporary luxury and positions Ruinart as a pioneer and role model for positive change in the high-end segment.

 Where to get your luxury green gadget

-From October, Ruinart Blanc de Blancs and Rosé will be available in the "Second Skin" design www.clos19.com and available in selected delicatessen stores.
+From October on, Ruinart Blanc de Blancs and Rosé will be available in the "second skin" design at www.closXNUMX.com as well as in selected delicatessen stores.